michaelshehata/GUI-Interpreter/README.md

-A GUI interpreter using F# and C#.
+A Desktop GUI interpreter using F# and C#.
+The GUI will be using WPF (Windows presentation foundation)